 However, a letter dated today, addressed to the NLC noted that the directive has been disregarded, hence the resumption of the strike.
 But TUTAG has since backtracked on that decision.
 National President of TUTAG, Dr. Solomon Keelson explains why.

 “We have not issued the statement to begin the strike so that we give them up until the end of the month.
 So by Tuesday, December will have ended so that we can be sure that the engagement we had with the national labour commission can be acted upon.”
-Resumption of strike

 TUTAG today [Friday] declared an immediate resumption of their suspended strike.